thanos/tailchaser/README.rst

     #
-    # Example 2 - Tail to Kafka - shows how to add your own arguments and then send messahes to kafka.
+    # Example 2 - Tail to Kafka - shows how to add your own arguments and then send messages to kafka.
     #